chicecream/mini-world/README.md

     When using in an anonymous list, we'll take it as a numer to set the next capturing offset.

-    When using in an anonymous hash, we'll take it
+    When using in an anonymous hash, we'll take it as a string to set the next capturing key.

+# SEE ALSO

+This m